NihaalChowdary/Wind-speed-prediction/README.md

 - **Wind Speed** (target variable)

 ## Approach
 This project leverages a unique **Cascading Approach** where multiple models are applied sequentially, refining predictions at each stage.
-Both **ANN** and **RNN** models are used in this cascading setup to predict wind speed over a 24-hour lead time.
+Both **ANN** and **RNN** models are used in this cascading setup to predict wind speed over a 3-hour, 6-hour, 12-hour, 24-hour lead time .
 Various case studies were conducted to compare the performance of these models, with a focus on key statistical metrics, such as:
 - **Mean Absolute Error (MAE)**
 - **Root Mean Square Error (RMSE)**
 - **Index Of Agreement (IOA)**